robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

-Now that we have expected returns and a risk model, we are ready to move on to the actual portfolio optimisation.
+Now that we have expected returns and a risk model, we are ready to move on to the actual portfolio optimization.

-Mean-variance optimisation
+Mean-variance optimization
 ===============================

-Mean-variance optimisation is based on Harry Markowitz's 1952 classic paper [1]_, which spearheaded the transformation of portfolio management from an art into a science.
+Mean-variance optimization is based on Harry Markowitz's 1952 classic paper [1]_, which spearheaded the transformation of portfolio management from an art into a science.
 The key insight is that by combining assets with different expected returns and volatilities, one can decide on a mathematically optimal allocation.